fbpx

-Current Campaigns
+Openlands Campaigns

 Since 2017, over 16,000 messages have been sent to local, regional, and national elected officials in support of nature and the right to experience nature near where you live.
-This collective action has protected landscapes like Midewin National Tallgrass Prairie, defeated rollbacks to wildlife protections in Illinois, and helped pass conservation legislation like the Great American Outdoors Act
+This collective action has protected landscapes like the Midewin National Tallgrass Prairie, defeated rollbacks to wildlife protections in Illinois, and helped pass conservation legislation like the Great American Outdoors Act.

-Connect with your Legislators
+Connect with Your Legislators

 Look up who represents you using Openlands easy to use tool.
 By searching you can find out who your government officials are, and connect with them by phone, email, or through their website.